hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 It enables a committer to commit to a polynomial such that the commitment allows verifying evaluations of the polynomial at specific points without revealing the entire polynomial.

 ### Goals
-- **Usability:** Design a user-friendly library with a public API that is easy to integrate with other projects like consensus-node and block-node.
+- **Usability:** Design a user-friendly libraries with a public API that is easy to integrate with other projects like consensus-node and block-node.
 - **EVM support:** Generated signature and public keys should be compatible with evm precompiled functions so that signature validation can be done on smart contracts without incurring in excessive gas cost.
 - **Security:** Our produced code should use audited code and be able to pass security audits both internal and external.
 - **Flexibility**: Minimize the impact of introducing support for other elliptic curves.
-- **Independent Release:** Design release cycle independent components that can be used both in the consensus node and in the future block node.
+- **Independent Release:** this library should have its own release cycle separate from the platform, and that it should be easy for both platform and block node to depend on it.

 ### Non-Goals
 - Completely implement our own cryptography support/primitives/library implementation that supports EC-curves in Java.